-PHY 105-02: Structure of the Universe Fall 2015
+PHY 105-01: Structure of the Universe Spring 2017

 Course Overview: Our ultimate goal in PHY 105 is to develop insight into how the science of physics can be applied to the study of planets, stars, galaxies, and the universe as a whole.
 We will begin our studies by examining our place in the universe and how the motions of stars and other celestial bodies appear to us as observers on Earth.
-From there, we will study the modern physical theories of motion, light, and matter which help us make sense of the universe we live in.
+From there, we will study the modern physical theories of motion, light, and matter that help us make sense of the universe we live in.
 The rest of the course applies these physical theories to the study of our universe and its contents.
-During the second half of the semester, we shall see how our observations of the cosmos provide tests of these theories; we will also see how those observations can indicate a need for new hypotheses and ideas.
-At appropriate times, we will discuss the history of our current physical model of the universe as well as the scientists who developed it.
-Throughout our course, we will develop and build analytical reasoning and problem solving skills which are widely applicable to modern life.
+During the second half of the semester, we shall see how our observations of the cosmos provide tests of these theories; we will also see how they can explain the wide variety of objects and phenomena seen in the universe.
+At appropriate times, we will discuss the history of our modern physical theories of motion and matter as well as the scientists who developed them.
+Throughout the course, we will develop and build analytical reasoning and problem solving skills which are widely applicable to modern life.

-Course Credit: This 3 credit course is an approved course in the WCU General Education program.
+Course Credit: This 3 credit course is an approved course in the WCU General Education program in the Sciences.

 Course Requirements: This course has no prerequisites.
 However, we will be doing some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
-We will also be reading and interpreting graphs, which I will assume you have some experience doing (but may not have practiced in a while).
+We will also be reading and interpreting graphs, which I will assume you have some experience with.
 A good deal of time in this class will be spent extending our existing body of knowledge to new situations in order to understand them; I will assume that you have experience doing this.

-Meeting Times: Tuesdays and Thursdays from 12:30 PM to 1:45 PM Merion Science Center, room 112
+Meeting Times: Tuesdays and Thursdays from 11:00 AM to 12:15 PM Merion Science Center, room 113